 The magic and wonder of childhood should not end so quickly nor should it be curtailed by mass marketers pushing their cheap plastic junk with pre-determined types of play.
 This homemade toys and DIY toys series will show you how to make some really cool and easy to create toys and gifts, but will also do two other extremely important things as well.

 1. Reader Requests – New Life on a Homestead readers can use the comments section beneath each post in the asking not just for detailed help or suggestions on completing the project in each series segment, but also for guidance to come up with homemade toys for the babies to teenagers in their lives and/or and how to use the skills and supplies they have on hand to make a gift for a loved one.

 2. Learning Toys – I will also show you how to make educational toys the children can play with on a daily basis and to use to teach specific academic and self-reliance concepts.

 How To Make A Fairy House

 The first projects is simple one that can be created in just a couple of hours with a pair of scissors, a hot glue gun, some scrap crafting supplies, and a $1 seen-its-better days yard sale dollhouse.
-I will make Waldorf style bendy dolls, like I showcased in these New Life on a Homestead posts and put wings and some other fairy type adornments on them, to live in the dollhouse designed to be part of a pixie fairyland village I am creating.
+I will make Waldorf style bendy dolls, and put wings and some other fairy type adornments on them, to live in the dollhouse designed to be part of a pixie fairyland village I am creating.

 Fairy gardens are all the rage, with most them being designed to look adorable but not really be touched.
 I have a granddaughter who loves fairies and unicorns, so I decided to use the $1 dollhouse I bought at a yard sale last year as an outside toy, to make a completely “playable” fairy dollhouse for Audriella.